dacohen/dacohen.github.io/_posts/2019-07-28-tracking-the-iss-part-1-positioning.markdown

 We use the atan2 function so we don't have to worry about setting the sign correctly based on the quadrant.

-Now we determine the siderial time at Greenwich, which is at zero degrees longitude, using the helper function we wrote before:
+Now we determine the sidereal time at Greenwich, which is at zero degrees longitude, using the helper function we wrote before:
 ```python
 gmst_rad = utils.greenwich_siderial_time(time_to_predict) * (2 * math.pi / 24)
 ```

-Siderial time is usually given in hours, so we convert from hours to radians with a simple conversion factor.
+Sidereal time is usually given in hours, so we convert from hours to radians with a simple conversion factor.

-To get real longitude, we subtract the local siderial time from the right ascension.
+To get real longitude, we subtract the local sidereal time from the right ascension.
 You'll also notice in the diagram above that the altitude is defined as the angle between the vector and the north pole.
 However, latitude is centered at the equator, and ranges from +90 to -90 degrees.
 Performing both of these conversions is simple, as is converting back to degrees:

 ```python
 lng_rad = -gmst_rad + ra_rad